awsdocs/amazon-eks-user-guide/doc_source/cni-metrics-helper.md

 ------

-1. Use the following command for the AWS Region that your cluster is in to add the recommended version of the Amazon VPC CNI plugin for Kubernetes metrics helper to your cluster\.
+1. Use the following command for the AWS Region that your cluster is in to add the recommended version of the CNI metrics helper to your cluster\.
 **Important**
 You should only update one minor version at a time\.
 For example, if your current minor version is `1.9` and you want to update to `1.11`, you should update to `1.10` first, then update to `1.11` by changing the version number in one of the following commands\.
 The recommended and latest version work with all Amazon EKS supported Kubernetes versions\.